syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ### Exclude table summaries when exporting

-By default, table summaries in `SfDataGrid` will be exported to PDF.
-You can set `exportTableSummaries` parameter as `false` to export the `SfDataGrid` without table summaries.
+By default, table summaries in `SfDataGrid` are exported to PDF.
+Set the `exportTableSummaries` parameter as `false` to export the `SfDataGrid` without table summaries.

 {% tabs %}
 {% highlight Dart %}